epidemian/advent-of-code-2022/README.md

 ### Day 11: Monkey in the Middle

 This one involved tedious amounts of parsing.
 After that, the simulation for the first part was straightforward, and then the second part involved a neat modular math trick.

 I'm quite satisfied with the end result, where some OO-ish delegation was used to spread the parsing logic into smaller chunks instead of a giant mess of `unwrap()`/`expect(..)`-riddled single function.
+And also, this puzzle turned out to be a great excuse to nerd it out on data structures, with valid uses of `VecDeque`, `HashMap` and even `BinaryHeap`! 🤓